sqlfluff/sqlfluff/docs/source/configuration.rst

 Variable Templating
 ^^^^^^^^^^^^^^^^^^^

-Variables are available in the *jinja* and *python* templaters.
+Variables are available in the *jinja*, *python* and *sqlalchemy* templaters.
 By default the templating engine will expect variables for templating to be available in the config, and the templater will be look in the section corresponding to the context for that templater.
-By convention, the config for the *jinja* templater is found in the *sqlfluff:templater:jinja:context* section and the config for the *python* templater is found in the *sqlfluff:templater:python:context* section.
+By convention, the config for the *jinja* templater is found in the *sqlfluff:templater:jinja:context section, the config for the *python* templater is found in the *sqlfluff:templater:python:context* section, the one for the *sqlalchemy* templater is found in the *sqlfluff:templater:sqlalchemy:context* section

 For example, if passed the following *.sql* file: